Kaist-ICLab/final-submission-team-4-20233344-20235290/README.md

 ## 💡 Real-time feature extraction

 In the `peripheral.ino`, feature extraction for stress inference is implemented.
+The descripation of 9 features is explained above [section](#-Feature-extraction).
 Simple array type can be used, however the memory and runtime for re-allocating will be exceed the capacity of microcontroller.

 Therefore, we used circular buffer data type to handle this problem.
 It is a data structure that uses a **single, fixed-size buffer as if it were connected end-to-end**.
 This structure lends itself easily to buffering data streams ([source](https://en.wikipedia.org/wiki/Circular_buffer)).

-For the specific library used in this project, please visit the source [githup page](https://github.com/rlogiacco/CircularBuffer).
+If you have any question on the library used in this project, please visit the source [githup page](https://github.com/rlogiacco/CircularBuffer).

 Using this buffer, it collects the data from the sensor.
 The below code snippet is from the `void loop()` in the `peripheral.ino`.